 If you have confirmed soft ear wax, then you do not need to soften it as it is already soft.
 Also, if you have a perforated ear drum that has not healed, then you should not use ear drops before a microsuction procedure.
 In every other case, pre-softening the wax is recommended: in “Aural microsuction for wax impaction: survey of efficacy and patient perception“, a significant finding was “Patients who had used cerumenolytics [ear drops or sprays] reported significantly less pain and vertigo [dizziness]”.
-Combining this important information with the previous study, we can conclude that patients should use 2 to 3 squirts of Earol spray (optionally with the addition of 3 glycerine drops 2 – 3 times a day) for at least 3 days prior to a microsuction procedure.
+Taking into consideration this important information, we strongly recommend that patients should use 2 to 3 squirts of Earol spray (optionally with the addition of 3 glycerine drops 2 – 3 times a day) for at least 3 days prior to a microsuction procedure.
 Very hard impacted ear wax can also be softened with Waxsol used for two days prior to a microsuction procedure.

 It is worth noting that there has been a recent review of various studies comparing the effectiveness of different types of ear drops.
 The conclusion is that no one brand of ear drop has been comprehensively shown to be better than any other.
 Nevertheless, we still recommend the use of Earol spray with the optional addition of glycerine drops as this has been shown to increase the comfort as well as reduce the chances of vertigo during a microsuction procedure.